justintv/Twitch-API/Games-Resource.md

 `GET /games/top`

-This method allows you to retrieve the top (by viewers) games on the site.
+This method allows you to retrieve the top games on the site (by current viewers).

 ### Parameters